Félix Nzouango

-Félix Nzouango Bikien (born 7 January 2003) is a French professional footballer who plays as a defender for Belgian Pro League club Beerschot.
+Félix Nzouango Bikien (born 7 January 2003) is a French professional footballer who plays as a defender for Super League Greece 2 club Egaleo.

 Club career

 In 2018, Nzouango joined Amiens's youth sector, having been noticed by the youth set-up coordinator who had seen him play in Creil.
 In September 2020, he was bought by Juventus for a fee of 3 million euros.
 He made his professional debut on 3 September 2022, in a 2–0 win against Trento, playing for Juventus Next Gen.

 On 12 July 2023, Nzouango signed a two-year contract with Beerschot in Belgium.

 International career

 Nzouango was called up to the France U20s for the 2023 FIFA U-20 World Cup.

 Personal life

 Son of a Cameroonian father and of French mother, Nzouango has two sisters and two brothers, one of which is twin.

 Style of play

 Nzouango is a defender who can play either as a centre-back or full-back.